making-sound/One-shot/README.md

 **Version 0.1.
 Still in development.
 Use at your own risk.**

-A simple one-shot sampler to trigger samples from a MIDI keyboard.
+A simple one-shot sample player triggered by a MIDI notes.
 It is a Puredata (Pd) patch so it will run on Mac, Windows and Linux.
 Useful for triggering a bunch of sound effects from a MIDI keyboard, amongst other things.
-Includes safety features such as adjusable debounce and new pitches only to prevent accidental double-triggering, and also all notes off/fade out.
+Includes safety features such as adjustable debounce and new pitches only to prevent accidental double-triggering, and also all notes off/fade out.

-One-shot runs on a Raspberry Pi.
+One-shot also runs on a Raspberry Pi.
 More info coming soon.

 ### Requirements